lozia/RunningBalance/README.md

 6. As a user, I want to be able to view the weather of my desired city.
 7. As a user, I want to be able to view the today's news.
 8. As a user, I want to be able to view the locations of my transaction.
+9. As a user, I would like to have a clear and easy-to-understand visualization of my spending patterns and distributions.
 ## Story Assignment

 ### Zhiqing Su